Shivanikanodia/Shivanikanodia/README.md

 I am committed to continuous growth—both personally and professionally.
 I believe in educating and refining myself every step of the way to become a better version of who I was yesterday.
 I never settle, which is why I embrace a mindset of lifelong learning and self-improvement.

-🎓 I offer experience and take ownership of a wide range of tasks—including conducting research, crafting complex SQL queries, building interactive dashboards with Tableau, and leading project planning and experimentation phases.
-I develop data-driven machine learning models using Python and have experience of successful collaboration across cross-functional teams.
+I offer experience and take ownership of solving Business Problem by conducting in depth research, and leading ML project planning and experimentation phases.
-I define and monitor key performance metrics to evaluate the impact and success of each project.
+I build and deploy Machine learning models using Python, with monitoring them for impact and inferences.

-Skills: Data Wrangling, Exploratory Data Analysis (EDA), SQL, Python, A/B Testing, Model Development & Management using mlfow.
+**Skills:** Exploratory Data Analysis (EDA), SQL, Python, A/B Testing, End to End ML Model Building and monitoring using MLFLOW.

 ---

 ### 🔭 What I'm Working on right now:
-- 📊 **NLP AND AI**: Performing sentiment Analysis for Social Media Posting and Employee feedbacks.
+- **NLP AND AI**: Performing Sentiment Analysis for Social Media Posting and Employee feedbacks.
-- 🛠️ **Databricks Mlflow:** for Experimentation and Production ready models.
-- ☁️ **RAG & LLM Models:** Exploring LLMs & RAG pipelines using FAISS and OpenAI for domain-specific Q&A systems.
-Passionate about making complex data accessible through retrieval-augmented generation.
--  Actively coding on **Hackerrank and Leetocode** for scale up my practical understanding of algorithms, along with working on complex SQL queries for adhoc reporting.
+- **Agent Developement**: Building an Agentic Solution to Predict Employee Attrition.

 ---

 ### 👯 Let's Collaborate!
 I'm open to collaborating on:
-- 📈 **Data Science & Analytics Projects in different domains**
+- 📈 **Data Science & Agentic AI Projects in different domains**
-- 👥 **RAG,LLM & NLP Concepts**
-- 📚 **Mentorship & Knowledge Sharing**
+-
 ---

 ### 📫 How to Reach Me